This article and video will show you how to install TWRP to your unlocked Android phone so you can run many custom tasks.

 This video will show you the steps to customize the phone.

 While I have had a lot of success flashing phones, there is a chance of breaking a phone by installing custom software.
-I cannot be help liable for anything that happens to your device.
+I cannot be held liable for anything that happens to your device.

 You will need ADB (Android Debug Bridge) installed on your computer.
 On Linux they will be in the repos for your distro, or you can get for Windows / Mac / Linux here: